-Measure and display the sound level in real time.
+Measure and display the sound level in real-time.
 They do not average or store results.

 In addition to measuring and displaying the sound levels, advanced SLMs can average, or integrate the sound levels over time.
-This is an important function because risk of hearing loss and noise exposure limits are based on the average sound levels measured.
+This is an important function because the risk of hearing loss and noise exposure limits are based on the average sound levels measured.
 These SLMs meters may also have special filters to measure impulse/impact noise or octave band filters to divide the sound spectrum into smaller segments.

-Personal noise dosimeters are portable devices worn by workers for extended periods of time throughout the work shift.
+Personal noise dosimeters are portable devices worn by workers for extended periods throughout the work shift.
 At the end of the sampling period, the instrument automatically calculates the time-weighted average, noise dose, and other important metrics.
 Regulations require that employers use representative personal sampling when workers move locations frequently and/or when noise levels are variable.

 All sound measurement instruments need to be routinely calibrated.
 It is recommended that instruments be calibrated annually by the manufacturer to ensure the accuracy of the measurement device.
 Each time a sound measurement instrument is used, it should be checked with an acoustical calibrator, designed for that instrument.
 The sound level reading should be the same at the beginning and end of each measurement period.

 Microphones are transducers that detect sound pressure and convert it into an electrical signal for subsequent processing.
 There are three types of microphones for occupational measurements.
 These include Random incidence microphones (omni-directional), Direct incidence microphones (free field), and pressure microphones (pressure response).
 For occupation noise measurements, the most commonly supplied microphone by SLM manufacturers is the random incidence or omni-directional microphone.
 Review manufacturers specification to confirm microphone type before device use.